 We’re also home to the headwaters for some of the nation’s mightiest rivers.
 (See our list of Colorado rivers for rafting.)
 Plus, there’s the prospect of landing a trophy-sized trout or hooking a powerful pike in these waters.
 So grab your life jacket and a big floppy hat; we’ll reveal a couple of the most promising of Colorado lakes and reservoirs.
+And read about some of Colorado's best beaches and lakeside lodging.

 Popular Colorado Lakes